imallona/yamet/README.md

 ## Acknowledgements

-We thank [Mark D. Robinson at UZH](https://robinsonlabuzh.github.io/) for his support.
+We thank [Mark D. Robinson at UZH](https://robinsonlabuzh.github.io/) for partly funding this project.

+We thank the [Swiss National Science Foundation](https://data.snf.ch/grants/grant/190824) and the [Graduate Campus at the University of Zurich](https://www.grc.uzh.ch/en/funding) for their support.

 `yamet` builds on great FOSS components, including [snakemake](https://snakemake.readthedocs.io/en/stable/), and uses public data from epigenomic atlases and scientific publications.
 Thank you!